IsaacScheffebain1/IsaacScheffebain1/README.md

 - 👋 Hi, I’m @IsaacScheffebain1
 - 👀 I’m interested in mathematics, physics, astronomy, ornithology, lepidopterology, and of course: programming.
-- 🌱 I’m currently learning C and C#.
+- 🌱 I’m currently learning C, C#, Python, HTML, CSS and Visual Basic for Applications.

 <!---
 IsaacScheffebain1/IsaacScheffebain1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.